 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Noumea is the main airport in New Caledonia, and Air Caledonie offers domestic flights around the islands, including three flights a day to the Isle of Pines.
 There are also ferries to get between islands, which seems to be what locals use, although the schedules are fairly limited.
 Taxis around New Caledonia are hard.
 We went out in Noumea and waited about two hours for taxis (one hour each way).
 It would have been twice as fast to walk, but we had some injuries in the group.
-On the Isle of Pines we hired a driver for a tour, but he called and said he had car trouble.
-It’s much easier to organize transportation through the hotels.
+On the Isle of Pines, we hired a driver for a tour, but he called and said he had car trouble.
+It’s much easier to organize transportation through a hotel.

 New Caledonia is a special collectivity of France, and French is the official language.
 As we found in France, if you say “Parle vous anglais?” most be people will say no, or “very bad”, when actually their English is quite good.